 Vector search leverages machine learning (ML) to capture the meaning and context of unstructured data, including text and images, transforming it into a numeric representation.
 Frequently used for semantic search, vector search finds similar data using approximate nearest neighbor (ANN) algorithms.
 Compared to traditional keyword search, vector search yields more relevant results and executes faster.

 How often have you looked for something, but you're not sure what it’s called?
 You may know what it does or have a description.
 But without the keywords, you're left searching.

 Vector search overcomes this limitation, allowing you to search by what you mean.
-It can quickly deliver answers to queries based on context.
-That's because vector embeddings capture synonyms and associations — essentially the meaning behind your search.
+It can quickly deliver answers to queries based on similarity search.
+That's because vector embedding captures the unstructured data beyond text, such as videos, images, and audio.
 You can enhance the search experience by combining vector search with filtering and aggregations to optimize relevance by implementing a hybrid search and combining it with traditional scoring.

 How to get started

 You don’t have to move mountains to implement vector search and apply NLP models.
 With the Elasticsearch Relevance Engine™ (ESRE), you get a toolkit for building AI search applications that can be used with Generative AI and large language models (LLMs).

 With ESRE, you can build innovative search applications, generate embeddings, store and search vectors, and implement semantic search with Elastic’s Learned Sparse Encoder.
 Learn more about how to use Elasticsearch as your vector database.